 FBI Special Agent William Aldenberg

-William Aldenberg’s presence that day is further corroborated by TFC Daniel Jewiss of the Connecticut State Police in his statement, included in the state’s final report (00251204.pdf):
+William Aldenberg’s presence that day is further corroborated by Trooper Daniel Jewiss of the Connecticut State Police in a witness statement included in the State’s final report (Book 6, 00251204.pdf) on the shooting:

-How do we know William Aldenberg is a real FBI agent?
+How do we know that William Aldenberg is a real FBI agent?

-In addition to his inclusion in the aforementioned ceremony, there is abundant evidence of his employment with the FBI all over the Internet, freely available to all:
+In addition to his inclusion in the aforementioned ceremony, there is abundant evidence of his employment with the FBI all over the Internet, freely available to all.
+Here are examples which go all the way back to 2005:

 February 2nd, 2005: